agb32/cosmadoc/docs/source/daos.md

 # DAOS USER instructions

-DAOS access: Currently you will not be able to access the DAOS file system from any of the normal login nodes.

-DAOS is only available on the bluefield nodes b101-b114, and b116.
-To use daos consider b116 as a login node, so ssh to b116 then you should be able to access your DAOS filesystem, and its associated data before and after you run your jobs.
+The DAOS file system is currently being rebuilt.
+Once complete, it should be accessible from most login and compute nodes.

 ## A note about caching